leoacb2/landing/public/images/README.md

-# Image Assets
+# Images Directory

-This directory contains the images used throughout the website.
+This directory contains all static images used in the application.

+## Structure

+- `/logos` - Contains partner and brand logos
+- Root directory - Contains hero images and other main graphics

 ## Adding Image Assets